 3. It is extremely important that you use weights with correct sample.
 The simplest way is to not restrict through 'if' option to any sample - the weight will restrict to correct sample itself.
 But using a weight created for combined UKHLS+BHPS sample with only BHPS sample will indeed give wrong results.

 Finally, it is relatively easy to create cross-sectional weights for BHPS - just use the standard weight-share method (look for it in google).

-#5 Updated by Ian Alcock almost 6 years ago
+#5 Updated by Ian Alcock about 6 years ago

 Thank you for your reply.
 I note that you again recommend that I use the combined cross-sectional weight.
 I could explain why there are good reasons for me to carry out a weighted cross-sectional analysis of the BHPS sample.
 However, the possibility of this is acknowledged in the document “Weighting Strategy for Understanding Society” by Peter Lynn and Olena Kaminska, (Understanding Society Working Paper Series No. 2010 – 05) which states, “Each study population could be represented by just the new general population sample (“UKHLS-GPS”) or the BHPS sample, or both.
 There are arguments for and against combining the two samples; the appropriateness of doing this may depend on the specific analysis being considered.” (p.9)

 On this basis the weighting strategy was stated by Peter Lynn and Olena Kaminska: “We therefore propose to produce weights for each sample separately and for the combination (from wave 2 onwards)”. (p.9)